 Whatever the reasons, political control in nearly all American cities rests in white hands.
 To most of these people, the worst section of town, and therefore most in need of renewal, is the poor Negro district, Some may actively desire to get rid of Negroes per se, but most simply wish to create a more attractive city in which to live.
 There can be no objection to people, trying to make their city more attractive, but when they begin to do so at the point of a gun, when Negroes are forcibly driven from their homes and replaced by trees, cultural centers, or office buildings, there is.

 Suppose the powers to be decide that a new government center or highway is needed, and the question arises: where do we put it?
 Each white councilman in turn vetoes his own district.
 When these are all eliminated, I don't have to tell you what's left, and where the highway goes.
 See housing.

-Government-Protected Monopoly To an enterprising Negro, driving his own cab can be a golden opportunity, I know from by own experience that a man with a mechanical bend and a Sears' Roebuck catalog can keep an old car on the road quite cheaply.
+To an enterprising Negro, driving his own cab can be a golden opportunity, I know from my own experience that a man with a mechanical bend and a Sears' Roebuck catalog can keep an old car on the road quite cheaply.
 And, the car can be used for personal transportation, as well.
-Yet most cities require that taxicabs be licensed (In NYC, the number of licenses is legally restricted, and the market price has risen to over $20,000, while all the time, the city suffers from a chronic shortage of cabs), and in doing so, make driving ones own cab top expensive for most Negroes.
+Yet most cities require that taxicabs be licensed (In NYC, the number of licenses is legally restricted, and the market price has risen to over $20,000, while all the time, the city suffers from a chronic shortage of cabs), and in doing so, make driving one's own cab too expensive for most Negroes.
 Some have ignored the law and been prosecuted.
 Thus is a man punished for the "ignoble" act of trying to earn his own living.